Eugen Mittwoch: Biography

 Since he was a leading specialist on Ethiopian languages world-wide, Mittwoch did not lose his academic position in 1933 immediately like almost all his Jewish colleagues in Germany did at that time.
 This had to do with a special intervention by Mussolini with Hitler on behalf of Mittwoch.
 Because of their colonial activities in Ethiopia, the Italians were extremely interested in Mittwoch's knowledge and research.
-Mittwoch was very active on behalf of the Ethiopian Jews (Falasha), and was also one of the first German Jews who could speak fluent Ivrit.
+Mittwoch was very active on behalf of the Ethiopian Jews (Falasha), and was also one of the first German Jews who could speak fluent Modern Hebrew.

 Starting in 1933, Mittwoch used his "privileged" position in Germany (he continued to receive his salary as a German professor until the beginning of the war) on behalf of the Jewish community, he became head of the American Jewish Joint Distribution Committee in Berlin.
 However, in 1938, after Kristallnacht, also Mittwoch had to emigrate, and moved via Paris to London with his immediate family.
 During the last 18 months of his life, he worked for the Middle East department of the British Ministry of Information under the leadership of Ernst Jäckh.

 The remaining family, including his mother, who was murdered in Bergen-Belsen, were murdered in the Shoah.
 A daughter Adele Mittwoch (1925–2011) was a renowned psychotherapist in England, specializing in group psychotherapy, another daughter Agnes (born 1926) later immigrated to Israel (made aliyah) and was a university lecturer in Jerusalem.
 The oldest daughter, Ursula, born 1924, was professor for human genetics at the University College London and, in 2014, was still scientifically active and celebrated her 90th birthday in her old institute.

 Mittwoch died on 8 November 1942 in London, England, UK.